 The communication process refers to sharing information verbally or non-verbally between the sender and receiver.
 Verbal communication means communication through spoken words.
 Nonverbal communication refers to nonverbal cues such as tone of voice, facial expression, movement, body language, eye contact, nonverbal communication, and so more.
 Communication means conveying a message via written text, speech, signals, visuals, or behaviour.
 It is also a process of exchanging opinions and imparting knowledge between speaker and audience through communication elements.

 Elements of Communication

 Examples of Communication Elements

 Based on the example, the context is the social context.
 Ela is the sender and encoder at the same time receiver and decoder.
-In similar, her husband is also a sender and encoder at the same time receiver and decoder.
-Turning the thought into the message is the act of encoding.
-In contrast, transferring the message into thought is the process of decoding.
-The smartphone is the medium or channel of the communication process.
-TV volume is the environmental noise that bars the communication process.
+Similarly, her husband is also a sender and encoder at the same time receiver and decoder.
+Turning the thought into a message is the act of encoding.
+In contrast, transferring the message into view is the process of decoding.
+The smartphone is the medium or channel of the communication process, and TV volume is the environmental noise that bars the communication process.

 1. Context in Communication

 Context refers to the environment of communication in which the interaction happens or takes place.
 Communication context is the prime element of every communication process that controls the communication process among senders and receivers.
 The most common five communication contexts are intrapersonal, interpersonal, group, public, and mass communication settings.
 Additionally, this context may be physical, historical, psychological, social, chronological, or cultural.
 For example, you may feel comfortable sharing your personal information with close friends rather than colleagues, and you will not speak to an unknown person as you talk to your wife.
 So, the context of communication sets the environment of the communication process.

 Types of Communication Context

 The most common five types of communication contexts are intrapersonal, interpersonal, group, public, and mass communication.